-- 6.1 During term time the DSL or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns. - 6.2 Where any activities take place outside of regular school hours, the school will ensure that a DSL is available to be contacted during this time.
+- Ouring term time the DSL or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+If neither the DSL or DDSL is on site they should be contacted by their personal mobile phones (all staff have these numbers).
+In an emergency the DSL at Ditchling Primary School is available for advice - 6.2 Where any activities take place outside of regular school hours, the school will ensure that a DSL is available to be contacted during this time.